Ghi-o/cloud-resume/journal.md

 SUCCESS!
 The Lambda function is now communicating with the DynamoDB table and is updating the visitor count.

 ### Creating API Gateway

+- Create an API in AWS API Gateway
+- Select REST API
+- Name API; CloudResumeAPI
+- Integrate created lambda function into GET method
+- Enable CORS on resource
+- Deploy API and Test if Invoke URL comes back with correct code. make sure to add resource at the end of the invoke URL

+SUCCESS!
+Now I need to connect API to my website.

+### Connecting API to website